knative/docs/docs/serving/using-a-tls-cert.md

                   mode: SIMPLE
                   credentialName: tls-cert
           ```
-          In the example above, `TLS_HOSTS` represents the hosts of your TLS certificate.
+          In this example, `TLS_HOSTS` represents the hosts of your TLS certificate.
 It can be a single host, multiple hosts, or a wildcard host.
           For detailed instructions, please refer [Istio documentation](https://istio.io/latest/docs/tasks/traffic-management/ingress/secure-ingress/)